-Patients should be reassessed at regular intervals set by your veterinary surgeon.
+Patients should be reassessed at regular intervals which will be set by your Vet.
 Pets that are having insulin treatment should also be reassessed if they:

-- become weak, wobbly or disorientated (this can be an emergency due to hypoglycaemia or severe diabetic ketoacidosis – see above)
+- Become weak, wobbly or disorientated (this can be an emergency due to hypoglycaemia or severe diabetic ketoacidosis)

-- have ketones in their urine for more than 2 consecutive days
+- Have ketones in their urine for more than two consecutive days